 Instructions

-- Take the bread out of the loaf pan, put it on a cooling rack, and let cool down completely at room temperature before slicing it and eating it.
-We recommend slicing with a bread knife.
+- Take the bread out of the loaf pan, put it on a cooling rack, and let it cool down for at least 30 minutes before slicing.

 Notes